citp/privacy-policy-historical/f/fa/fan/fandom.com.md

 • Mania Entertainment may set and access Mania Entertainment cookies on your computer.

 • Mania Entertainment allows other companies that are presenting advertisements on some of our pages to set and access their cookies on your computer.
-Other companies` use of their cookies is subject to their own privacy policies, not this one.
-Advertisers or other companies do not have access to Mania Entertainment`s cookies.
+Other companies' use of their cookies is subject to their own privacy policies, not this one.
+Advertisers or other companies do not have access to Mania Entertainment's cookies.

 • Mania Entertainment uses web beacons to access our cookies within and outside our network of web sites and in connection with Mania Entertainment products and services.